replace the unmaintained pipsi with the successor pipx

 (Please have read the previous comment before you run the above command!)

-Finally, build the database schema:
+Finally, build the database schema (this may take several minutes):

 $ make schema